jaymcor/jaymcor.github.io/notes/mastodon_quickstart.md

 #### Create an account

-* Use the "Create" or "Sign up" button on the server home page.
+* Use the "Create" or "Sign up" button on the server home page
   * In some cases it's immediate
-  * In other cases you have to go through hoops e.g. email ping.
+  * In other cases you have to go through hoops e.g. email ping
 * Add profile pic
 * Add sufficient info for disambiguation
 * Add whatever personal info you wish to divulge